Rogallo19/expo-simulacion/README.md

 *"No one pretends that democracy is perfect or all-wise.
 Indeed, it has been said that democracy is the worst form of government except all those other forms that have been tried from time to time". -Winston Churchill*

 A Python simulation that runs hundreds of randomized elections using four different voting systems, then ruthlessly compares them to see how often they actually agree on a winner.
-Spoiler: not as often as you'd hope.

 ## What Does It Actually Do?